-A Virtual Network is an online connection that allows the users to stay connected virtually irrespective of the time and distance across various devices, servers and virtual machines.
-They are able to have this facility with the help of software and a wireless technology that is designed in way that helps in making sure that the users do not lose the connection despite geographical differences.
+A Virtual Network is an online connection that allows the users to stay connected virtually irrespective of the time and distance across various devices, servers, and virtual machines.
+They are able to have this facility with the help of software and wireless technology that is designed in a way that helps in making sure that the users do not lose the connection despite geographical differences.
 A Virtual network also makes it easy for the users to fix and troubleshoot problems.
-With the help of Virtual Networks, businesses all around the globe have been able to make significant changes in the way they operate and the same has reflected in the productivity levels of the business organizations.
+With the help of Virtual Networks, businesses all around the globe have been able to make significant changes in the way they operate and the same has reflected in the productivity levels of business organizations.

 What is a Virtual Network?

 In simple words, a virtual network can be defined as a connection that is used to stay connected without the differences in boundaries, time and place all across the world.
-It is a simple software connection that has been successful for businesses in increasing the efficiency and productivity.
-The main difference between a Local Area Network (LAN) and a virtual network is that while LAN has a wired connection and is connected to all other devices with the help of a wire connection, a virtual network is a complete wireless connection.
+It is a simple software connection that has been successful for businesses in increasing efficiency and productivity.
+The main difference between a Local Area Network (LAN) and a virtual network is that while LAN has a wired connection and is connected to all other devices with the help of a wired connection, a virtual network is a completely wireless connection.

 How does a Virtual Network connection work?